pmahnke/mahnke-cocktails/recipe_processed/queens_park_cocktail.md

 base_spirits: "Gold Rum "
 youtube: "ASTV1OEXhbE"
 excerpt: |
-  The Queen's Park Hotel Super Cocktail, also known as the Trinidadian Daiquiri, is a complex and flavorful drink that blends the sweetness of grenadine and vermouth with the tartness of lime juice and the spiciness of Angostura bitters.
+  The Queen's Park Hotel Super Cocktail, also known as the Trinidadian Daiquiri, is a complex and flavorful drink that blends the sweetness of grenadine and vermouth with the tartness of lime juice and the spiciness of Angostura Aromatic Bitters.
 ---

 ### Ingredients